Tip · article 12 of 14

 • Custom — pick any start and end date.

-Click Custom and a date picker opens with two fields — Start and End.
+To set a custom range, click Custom in the range picker and a date picker opens with two fields, Start and End.
 Pick the dates you want and click Apply.
-The chart, KPI strip, insights, and product card all rescope to the new range.
+Everything on the tab — the main chart, the KPI strip, the insights, and the product card — rescopes to the new range immediately, so you can frame any window you need.

 • Last 30 days for steady-state operational view.
 Best default for most days.